Cinnapoodle/Cinnapoodle/README.md

-Welcome to Becky's chicken shack.
+Welcome to my chicken shack.

 Bostonians are hot.